Flavor from Consistency: Axion, Anomaly Cancellation, and Emergent Unification: Introduction

-We construct a simple moduli superpotential to determine Yukawa couplings (especially, the vacuum expectation value (VEV) of the modulus $\tau$), gauge couplings, SUSY-breaking scale, and cosmological constant.
+To complete the construction, we develop a simple moduli superpotential that simultaneously determine Yukawa couplings (especially, the VEV of the modulus $\tau$), gauge couplings, SUSY-breaking scale, and cosmological constant, and scalar superpotential.
 Previous studies on modulus $\tau$ stabilization have found that the VEV of $\tau$ often approaches specific fixed points, such as $i$, $e^{i2\pi/3}$ and $i\infty$\,\cite{Novichkov:2018ovf,Novichkov:2022wvg,Gonzalo:2018guu,Feruglio:2023uof}.
-We demonstrate that the modulus $\tau$ VEV stabilizes near a fixed point (particularly $\tau \approx i$).
+We show that the $U(1)_X$ charged scalar fields are stabilized and that the modulus $\tau$ is stabilized near a fixed point (particularly $\tau \approx i$).
 Although $SL(2,\mathbb{Z}$) is treated as an exact discrete gauge symmetry, it becomes spontaneously broken when $\tau$ develops a VEV.
-Notably, at $\langle\tau\rangle \approx i$, no non-trivial subgroup of the modular group survives at low energies.
+At $\langle\tau\rangle \approx i$, no non-trivial subgroup of the modular group survives in the low energy theory.
+For neutrino operators, at $\tau\approx i$, the effects of higher modular-weight operators are systematically absorbed into a reduced set of effective higher-order Yukawa coefficients entering the seesaw formula.

-The anomaly coefficients for $U(1)_X \times [G_{\rm SM}]^2$—determined by the $U(1)_X$ charges of SM fermions—can either vanish or remain finite, depending on the specific charge assignments across SM fermions (see Eq.(\ref{SAo})).
-Upon spontaneous breaking of the $U(1)_X$ gauge symmetry and subsequent decoupling of the associated gauge boson, a protected global $U(1)_X$ symmetry emerges, which remains robust against quantum gravitational effects\,\cite{Krauss:1988zc}.
-We argue that this residual global (non)-anomalous symmetry, which exhibits its flavor dependence, can be identified with the flavored $U(1)$ PQ symmetry (Froggatt-Nielsen $U(1)$\,\cite{Froggatt:1978nt}) or with baryon-lepton number $U(1)_{B-L}$.

-The rest of this paper is organized as follows.
-Section\,\ref{exam} demonstrates the anomaly cancellation conditions for the symmetry group $G_{\rm SM}\times SL(2,\mathbb{Z}) \times U(1)_X$ and their constraints on the chiral spectrum.
-We also examine the flavored $U(1)_X$ symmetry and the VEV of the modulus $\tau$.
-In Section\,\ref{visu}, we construct the superpotentials for the quark, lepton, and scalar fields.
-In Section\,\ref{vis_ql}, we visualize the interactions between quarks, leptons, and the flavored-QCD axion, and present a numerical analysis of their phenomenological implications.
-The final section provides a summary of our work.